10 Toughest Vehicles in the World Currently in Production

 10. Land Rover Discovery LR4

-Well, it’s not exactly the good old Defender which only required a hammer and some grease to run, but it’s pretty much the toughest and closest to Defender option that British automaker offers today.
+Well, it’s not exactly the good old Defender which only required a hammer and some grease to run, but it’s pretty much the toughest and closest to Land Rover Defender option that British automaker offers today.
 While older versions were probably more capable off-road, LR4 still hasn’t lost the touch.
 Landy’s still represent the pinnacle of British engineering, especially when it comes to reliability, hence new models of Discovery certainly won’t let you down.

 9. Volvo XC90